Find Your School

 Field Elementary is now an all Mandarin Dual Language Immersion Program (DLIP) school and San Rafael is an all-Spanish Dual Language Immersion Program school.
 (What is a dual language immersion program?)
 For historical reasons, Marshall 6-12 is a permit-only secondary school with no attendance zone.
-Families who want to attend these schools must go through the Open Enrollment lottery process, although students who live within a half-mile of lottery-only schools are given preference in the lottery.
+Families who want to attend these schools must go through the Open Enrollment lottery process, although students who live within a designated geographic area of lottery-only schools are given preference in the lottery.
 Other schools with DLIP programs (Altadena, Jackson, Jefferson) have attendance zones for their mainstream programs, but families who want to enter their dual language immersion programs must go through the Open Enrollment process even if they live in the attendance zone.

 Magnet schools Altadena Arts/French DLIP, Jackson STEM/Spanish DLIP, and Washington STEM for elementary, Eliot Arts and Washington STEAM for middle, and John Muir High School's Early College Magnet continue to enroll students from their attendance zones.
 Other students who wish to participate in these programs may apply through Open Enrollment.